Safely to Earth

 Highlighting the staggering responsibility and the incredible technological challenges that Clemons and his colleagues took on in the race to reach the moon and explore the mysteries of space, this book is a fascinating insider’s view of some of the greatest adventures of the twentieth century.

-Jack Clemons is a former lead engineer supporting NASA’s Apollo Program.
+Jack Clemons (1943-2024) was a lead engineer supporting NASA’s Apollo Program.
 He was also senior engineering software manager on the Space Shuttle Program.
 He was part of the mission control backroom team that supported the NASA flight controllers on both the return of the Apollo 11 crew from the first Moon landing and the rescue of the Apollo 13 crew.
-A former senior vice president of engineering for Lockheed Martin, he is a writer, consultant, and speaker about NASA’s space programs.
+Clemons was also senior vice president of engineering for Lockheed Martin and was a writer, consultant, and speaker about NASA’s space programs.

 Sample Chapter(s):